Nine years behind bars for Telford thug after teen stabbed in back

-The 18-year-old victim was stabbed in the back while he was in his vehicle in St John Street, Wellington.
+The 18-year-old victim was stabbed while he was in his vehicle in St John Street, Wellington.

-Mehmood, 25, of Windsor Road, Arleston, was jailed on Friday for his involvement in the attack after he previously pleaded guilty to assault at Stafford Crown Court.
+Mehmood, 25, of Windsor Road, Arleston, was jailed for his involvement in the attack after he previously pleaded guilty to assault at Stafford Crown Court.

 Earlier this year, Yasar Mehmood, 34, also of Windsor Road, Arleston, was also jailed for his involvement in the attack and sentenced to 18 years.